matthiaskoenig/sbmlutils/README.md

 Models can extend other models and reuse information from defined models.

+### hybrid
+Model simulations of coupled ODE and FBA models as dynamic FBA.

 ### annotator
 The annotator provides simple means for the annotation of models.
 Annotations are hereby defined in separate annotation files with